lorossi/every-color/README.md

 6. It loops throught steps 3-5 until all colors are placed
 7. It saves the final image.

+## Installation

+1. Clone the repository or download the relase
+2. Navigate the folder containing the file named `every-color.py`
+3. Install all the needed dependencies using `pip3 install -r requirements.txt`
+4. Launch the script with the command `python3 every-color.py`.
+Check below for the availabe options or launch writing `python3 every-color.py -h`
+5. There you go!
+The image will be generated shortly after.

 ## Arguments
 | Command | Description | Defaults | Type |